Trump attacks Harris at mega-rally at New York’s Madison Square Garden

 “Let’s build community and let’s knock on doors.
 Let’s text and call potential voters.
 Let’s reach out to our family and our friends and our classmates and our neighbours, tell them about the stakes in this election and tell them about their power.”

-Still, Harris seized on disparaging remarks made by Trump and other speakers during the Republican’s New York City rally, including a comedian who said Puerto Rico was “a floating island of garbage”.
+But Harris’s camp seized on some of the disparaging remarks from Trump and other speakers during the event at Madison Square Garden, including a comedian who said Puerto Rico was “a floating island of garbage”.

 “Puerto Rico is home to some of the most talented, innovative and ambitious people in our natin.
 And Puerto Ricans deserve a president who sees and invest[s] in that strength,” Harris said in a campaign video shared on social media.